Moral Disorder: The Bad News

 The female character reflects on the morning habits of her husband and herself.
 He rushes into the bedroom to tell her the news from the paper.
 He is eager to share the burden.
 But she would rather wait until breakfast.
 Their behavior has settled into patterns.
 She feels that they are just waiting for the time when their world will start collapsing.
 Remembering a vacation to Glanum, she imagines them as ancient Romans, discussing over breakfast the bad news about the Barbarian invasions.

 The Art of Cooking and Serving

 The girl is aged 11, and her mother is pregnant with a child.
 The girl struggles to understand what her mother is experiencing, and resents the lack of household contribution throughout the pregnancy.
 The young girl works diligently to complete all of the household chores, as well as knitting the baby a layette.

-With the birth of the baby, the girl begins to rebel against her mother's wishes, ultimately succeeding her wish to gain more freedom.
+With the birth of the baby, the girl begins to rebel against her mother's wishes, ultimately succeeding in her wish to gain more freedom.